 What’s the connection between the Eiffel Tower and the Big Ben?
 How are you related to Mickey Mouse?
 Or Elvis Presley?
 Today, there’s a fun way to find out: Multimedia Lab’s new Web app Everything is Connected allows you to see how any two topics in this world connect.
 Choose a start topic (this might be you!) and watch an on-the-fly video that takes you to any destination topic you select.
 You’ll be amazed to discover how small the world we live in really is.
 In this post, I’ll take you behind the scenes of this fascinating app.

 As researchers, communication is arguably the most important aspect of our job, but unfortunately not always the most visible.
 Sometimes, our work is so specific that it seems impossible to share it as a story with the outside world.
 Surprisingly, day-to-day social media such as Facebook and Twitter can be highly effective to give your work the attention it deserves.
-To achieve this, researchers must become conscious social media users who engage in every social network with a purpose—and a plan.
+To achieve this, researchers must become conscious social media users who engage in every social network with a purpose—

 Most programmers are not familiar with resource-oriented architectures, and this unfamiliarity makes them resort to things they know.
 This is why we often see URLs that have action names inside of them, while they actually shouldn’t.
 Indeed, URLs are supposed to identify resources, and HTTP defines the verbs we can use to view and manipulate the state of those resources.
 Evidently, there is quite a mismatch between imperative (object-oriented) languages and HTTP’s resources-and-representations model.
 What would happen if we think the other way round and model HTTP methods in an imperative programming language?